kerogs/Minecraft-Server-AutoCreation/README.md

 </div>

+> [!NOTE]
+> If you like the program or want to give more visibility to the repository, you can give it a star.
+Stars will help others show that they can trust our work. 💖

 ## Introduction

 MSAC (or Minecraft Server AutoCreation for short) is a program for automatically creating minecraft servers under spigot (for plugins).
 It supports all spigot versions of minecraft.